UACalc/uacalcsrc/README.md

    and check that the GitHub page for your fork's repo shows the message, "This branch is even with UACalc:master."

+7. If there are other branches besides `master` that you want to update, repeat steps 4--6, replacing `master` with another branch name.

 ## History